Core messages

 The thyroid, a small, butterfly-shaped organ at the front of the neck, plays a central role in metabolism.
-It produces the hormones thyroxine (T4) and triiodothyronine (T3), which control important body functions such as heart rate and calorie consumption.
+It produces the hormones thyroxine (T4) and triiodothyronine (T3), which regulate important body functions such as heart rate and calorie consumption.

-If you are looking for more in-depth information, we recommend the article from gesundheitsinformation.de and a visit to the website of the German Thyroid Center .
+If you are looking for more in-depth information, we recommend the article from gesundheitsinformation.de and a visit to the website of the German Thyroid Center.

-Normal TSH values according to gender and age
+Normal TSH values by gender and age

 The TSH basal value

-reference ranges
+Reference ranges

 Below you will find an overview of the reference ranges for different age groups: